 As a team leader or manager you may want to consider taking your team away for a day or two.
 A bushcraft experience can be a great ‘leveller’ and provide opportunities for team bonding and development.
 Depending on what outcomes you are looking for I can design an experience for your staff that will help to strengthen the team as they solve problems and face challenges together in a totally different environment to normal work.
 Briefing, reviewing and de-briefing would be part of the experience.

 The bushcraft experience can be part of a wider challenge involving some travelling on

 foot or by boat.

-A great opportunity for parent/child bonding.
-A shared experience where the parent may be learning as much as the child.
-Helping each other build shelters, light fires and cook food can be great fun and create wonderful memories.
+These normally run in the Spring, Summer and Autumn.
+They are a great opportunity for parent/child bonding and for the whole family to work together.
+A shared experience where adults may be learning as much as the children, helping each other build shelters, light fires and cook food can be great fun and create wonderful memories.

 Alternatively you can look at the bushcraft courses and events coming up:

 The young people I work with had a great time on your bush craft days,

 Comments from young people, "awesome" "never cooked on an open fire before food tasted great" had a great time making a swing" "best day out ever, when can we do it again" "never been in a wood before thought it was going to be scary but it was amazing, James was really really good taught us how to do things safely"

 Bush craft adventure day and overnight camp for grand parents and 6 teenage grandchildren.